Ayeohkayy/video-store-database/README.md

 - `/Documentation` – project proposal
 - `/Screenshots` – query results and execution

+## Lessons Learned

+- Designed a normalized relational database from business requirements
+- Built SQL queries to answer real operational and financial questions
+- Practiced joins, aggregations, and conditional logic for analysis

 ## Example Query

 Which movies are currently available for rent?